security-notes/infobyte-faraday-wiki/Burp-proxy-extender-plugin.md

 #Notes
 By default, this plugins adds the vulnerabilities already created at Burp, new vulnerabilities are added in a interactive way.
-Change the following variable in faraday-burp.rb

-    IMPORTVULN=1 #1 if you like to import the current vulnerabilities, or 0 if you only want to import new vulns
+Change the variable **IMPORTVULN** in faraday-burp.rb if you only want to import new vulns

-#Bugs
-If you export a Scanner XML file from Burp, you must select "Base64-encode" option.
-If not the exported XML file will be corrupt due lack of escaping html characters
+    IMPORTVULN=0